smartarch/ML-DEECo-replication-package/README.md

 # ML-DEECo: Machine Learning-enabled Component Model for Dynamically Adapting Systems

-This is an accompanying repository to the paper *ML-DEECo: Machine Learning-enabled Component Model for Dynamically Adapting Systems* by Milad Ashqi Abdullah, Michal Töpfer, Tomáš Bureš, Petr Hnětynka and Martin Kruliš submitted to SEAMS 2022.
+This is an accompanying repository to the paper *ML-DEECo: Machine Learning-enabled Component Model for Dynamically Adapting Systems* by Milad Abdullah, Michal Töpfer, Tomáš Bureš, Petr Hnětynka and Martin Kruliš submitted to SEAMS 2022.

 ## Contents